locchh/ft3/README.md

 ## **Tips for Fine-Tuning and Metrics**

+- **Check your input dataset**
+  Remember check your dataset quality before using.

 - **Token Length in Training**
   Training on datasets with longer tokens can encourage the LLM to generate longer responses under certain conditions.